Sign up for Rigos

 2. Simulation Questions: The AICPA tutorial will familiarize candidates with the multiple-choice and simulation questions that are included on the computerized exam.

-3. Research Sources: As the new format becomes more familiar to candidates, the AICPA will likely expand the new form of testing and research databases.
+3. Research Sources: The AICPA will likely expand the form of testing and research databases.
 As the exam expands the additional research source databases will be added annually.
-While we will report these to you in the review class, you should also monitor the AICPA website.
+While we will report these to you, you should also monitor the AICPA website.